Duality and evolving set bounds on mixing times: Duality and Evolving sets

-In order to relate a property of sets (set expansion) to a property of the original walk (mixing time) we construct a walk on sets that is a dual to the original Markov chain.
-A natural candidate to link a walk on sets to a walk on states is the projection $\Lambda(S,y) = \frac{\pi(y)}{\pi(S)}\,\1_{S}(y)$.
+The projection $\Lambda(S,y) = \frac{\pi(y)}{\pi(S)}\,\1_{S}(y)$ is a natural candidate to link a walk on sets to a walk on states.
 Diaconis and Fill \cite{DF90.1} have shown that for certain classes of Markov chains that the walk $\hat\K$ below is the unique dual process with link $\Lambda$, so this is the walk on sets that should be considered.
 We use notation of Morris and Peres \cite{MP05.1}.